rohitg15/DataProtection/README.md

 # DataProtection
 Data protection library and CLI tool to securely protect data with secret keys managed via Azure Key Vault.
+Internally, the application uses azure identity libraries to securely authenticate to Azure Key Vault using managed identities (or prompting to login on desktop environments).

 # How to run locally for testing?